 Activity - divide your class into groups.
 Allocate a different stakeholder to each group from the list below.
-Have students debate the issues from the perspective of their assigned stakeholder.
+Using the drama technique Mantle of the Expert, have students debate the issues from the perspective of their assigned stakeholder.

 Scenario One: Deforestation in Sumatra